 Teaching and Learning

 The 2020-21 three-semester model includes transitioning the majority of Brown courses to online/remote/hybrid instruction to ensure health and safety for all members of the community.
-Faculty will teach their usual course load and will be in residence for two terms (though in rare cases they might choose to spread their teaching across all three).
+Faculty are teaching their usual course load and will be in residence for two terms (though in rare cases they might choose to spread their teaching across all three terms).

-All students will be given the option to enroll in their courses remotely, whether they are on campus or not, and faculty with health or other concerns have the option to teach, mentor and advise online in the fall.
-If the public health situation does not improve, this option will be extended throughout the spring and summer semesters as well.
+All students are given the option to enroll in their courses remotely, whether they are on campus or not, and faculty with health or other concerns have the option to teach, mentor and advise online in the fall and spring terms.
+If the public health situation does not improve, this option will be extended throughout the summer semester as well.

 For the most up-to-date information on the status of in-person instruction on campus, consult the policies currently in effect on the Campus Activity Status page.